brandonhorst/elliptical/doc/basics/components.md

 # Components

-In tarse, natural language is modeled using `Components`.
+In elliptical, natural language is modeled using `Components`.
 This allows you to model language in an extensible, composable, dynamic way.
 At its most basic level, a `Component` is just an object that has a single function called `describe`.